Marine surveyor: Yacht and small craft surveyor

-Yacht and small craft (Y&SC) surveyors specialize in inspecting smaller vessels, typically less than 24 meters, that are most often used for pleasure boating (both power and sail).
+Yacht and small craft (Y&SC) surveyors specialize in inspecting smaller vessels, typically less than 24 metres, that are most often used for pleasure boating (both power and sail).
 Y&SC surveyors may be employed directly by larger marine insurance companies, but most often they are independent practitioners engaged directly by the boating public.
-Since using boats for pleasure (or "yachting") is a relatively recent phenomena, having only been widely practiced for the last century or so, Y&SC surveying has many unique aspects that are not shared with the more traditional forms of marine surveying described above.
-In the UK, the Yacht Designers and Surveyors' Association has a broad professional membership dealing with the range of craft below and above 24 meters (excluding ships and cargo/container ships).
-The International Institute of Marine Surveying has over 1,000 members in more than 100 countries and provides regular face to face and online training seminars for both members and non-members at various UK and overseas locations.
+Since using boats for pleasure (or "yachting") is a relatively recent phenomenon, having only been widely practiced for the last century or so, Y&SC surveying has many unique aspects that are not shared with the more traditional forms of marine surveying described above.
+In the UK, the Yacht Designers and Surveyors' Association has a broad professional membership dealing with the range of craft below and above 24 metres (excluding ships and cargo/container ships).
+The International Institute of Marine Surveying is the leading worldwide professional body for the marine surveying profession and has over 1,000 members in more than 100 countries.
+The Institute provides regular face-to-face and online training seminars for both members and non-members at various UK and overseas locations.
+It is ISO 9001 certified by DNV with a scope of 'Training services in marine surveying'.

 MCA coding surveyor

-All UK vessels in commercial use up to 24 meters load line length, which go to sea, are required by law to comply with one of the Maritime and Coastguard Agency (MCA) Small Craft Codes.
-Vessels that meet the stringent requirements of MGN 280 code, or one of the other specialist small craft codes, or the Workboat 2 code, are issued with license certificates by one of several UK Certifying Authorities that are approved under contract by the MCA.
+All UK vessels in commercial use up to 24 metres load line length, which go to sea, are required by law to comply with one of the Maritime and Coastguard Agency (MCA) Small Craft Codes.
+The Workboat 3 Code came into regulation on 13 December 2023.
+More recently, the Sport or Pleasure Vessel code became law on 12 December 2025.
+Existing vessels may be coded under the stringent requirements of MGN 280 code, or one of the other specialist small craft codes, but new vessels being coded must adopt the new Sport or Pleasure Vessel code.
+Vessels are issued with license certificates by one of several UK Certifying Authorities that are approved under contract by the MCA.
 Code surveyors have been interviewed, assessed, and authorized as being competent by the Certifying Authorities, which include organizations such as the International Institute of Marine Surveying.